raspiduino/cs-lan-public-guide/README.md

 So, without the token, when you try to connect to the server from outside your LAN, you will get this:

 ![image](https://github.com/user-attachments/assets/64138fea-ebec-4a9c-b66b-a54157dda0f1)

+(Sorry I don't have image from CS:GO now, this is on CS1.6 but it will be the same message on CS:GO)

 (to be added soon)